Glitshy/Lag-Compensation/README.md

 # What is Lag Compensation and why do we need it?
 Lag Compensation is essential to avoid clients needing to lead their shots in a multiplayer online shooter.
-I discovered my need for a lag compensation system when creating my own FPS using Mirror Networking, [Client Side Prediction](https://www.gabrielgambetta.com/client-side-prediction-server-reconciliation.html) .
+I discovered my need for a lag compensation system when creating my own FPS using Mirror Networking, [Client Side Prediction](https://www.gabrielgambetta.com/client-side-prediction-server-reconciliation.html) and [Snapshot Interpolation](https://gafferongames.com/post/snapshot_interpolation/).

 Explained by gabriel gambetta [here](https://www.gabrielgambetta.com/lag-compensation.html)